bluelightning32/vs-dump-json/readme.md

-# Gourmand Vintage Story Mod
+# Dump Json - Vintage Story Mod

-This mod gives the player a health buff after food diversity points are earned by eating foods that match food achievements.
+This mod is only used to add extra debug output for debugging other mods.
+It serializes the assets received by the server back into json in the Logs directory.

 ## Building